Kyriosity/read-write/readme+/dev/praxis/code-mngmnt.md

 # Code- and coding management

-The exponential (somewhere chaotic) growth of software projects in 2000s has founded a "parallel universe" of their organization: requirements/issue tracking, code collecting/versioning, collaboration tools, deployment services, project management.\
+The exponential (and chaotic) growth of software projects in 2000s has founded a "parallel universe" of their organization: requirements/issue tracking, code collecting/versioning, collaboration tools, deployment services, project management.\
 Systems, frameworks, methodologies will take some scrolls to name remarkable only.

 Admitting the customers/users perspective - "not _how_ but _what_ matters" - draws a distinct watershed: **either** organization serves development, **or** _vice versa_.